frogtd/transvec/README.md

 let output: Vec<u16, _> = transmute_vec(input).unwrap();
 ```

+## Nightly

+This is nightly because it's blocked on the `allocator_api`, which is how this crate can get around the aligment issue.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.